sgorgun/simple-select/README.md

 1. Select customers (person_id, discount) with discount more then 0, sorted ascending by person_id.
 Scheme of result data set: **person_id | discount**

-1. Select persons’ list (surname, name, birth_date) with birthday date range inclusive Jan 2000 – 31 Dec 2010 (date format is YYYY-MM-DD), sorted ascending by n surname.
-Scheme of result data set): **surname | name | birth_date**
+1. Select persons list (surname, name, birth_date) with birthday date range inclusive Jan 2000 – 31 Dec 2010 (date format is YYYY-MM-DD), sorted ascending by surname.
+Scheme of result data set: **surname | name | birth_date**

-1. Select persons (name, surname) whom surname starts from “Kra”, sorted ascending by surname.
-Customers with the same sernames are sorted descending by birthday date.
+1. Select persons (name, surname) whose last name begins with "Kra", sorted by surname  ascending.
+Customers with the same surnames should be sorted descending by birthday date.
 Scheme of result data set:  **name | surname**

 1. Select persons (surname), sorted ascending by surname.
 The surnames must be different (not duplicate).
 Scheme of result data set: **surname**